KauzClay/docs-tap/scst-scan/verify-app-scanning.hbs.md

 # Verifying an ImageVulnerabilityScan

-This topic tells you how to verify an ImageVulnerabilityScan without Supply Chain integration.
+This topic tells you how to verify an `ImageVulnerabilityScan` without a Supply Chain integration.

 ## <a id="overview"></a> Overview

-After you build an ImageVulnerabilityScan to bring your own scanner, you can validate the capabilities to verify the integration.
+After you build an `ImageVulnerabilityScan` to bring your own scanner, you can validate the capabilities to verify the integration.

 Ensure that the scan integration is working correctly so that downstream servers such as AMR